Alamgir (singer)

-Alamgir Haq (born 11 August 1955) is a Pakistani singer-songwriter, guitarist, and one of the pioneers of pop music in Pakistan.
-His style of singing is inspired by playback singer Ahmed Rushdi and Elvis Presley.
-He is known as "Elvis of the East".
+Alamgir Haq is a Pakistani singer-songwriter, guitarist, and one of the pioneers of pop music in Pakistan who is also widely well-known in Bangladesh.
+Referred to as the Elvis of the East, his style of singing is inspired by playback singer Ahmed Rushdi and Elvis Presley.

-Early life
+Life and career

-Alamgir was born on 11 August 1955 in Rangpur, East Pakistan.
+Alamgir was born on 11 August 1955 in Rangpur, Bangladesh.
 His father, Farmuzal Haq, was a politician and a member of the All India Muslim League as Secretary of Treasury and later a member of Pakistan's National Assembly during the presidency of Ayub Khan.
+The Haq family's Bengali heritage shaped Alamgir's early cultural environment, immersing him in the vibrant traditions of East Pakistan amid the pre- and post-partition political fervor.

+He grew up in Dhaka, where a rich mix of local and foreign influences sparked his early interest in music.
+He was inspired by Bengali folk artists such as Abbasuddin Ahmed, whose renditions of traditional songs reflected the region’s cultural landscape, and was also exposed to Western icons like Elvis Presley and Indian playback singers such as Mohammed Rafi.
+These diverse influences shaped his multifaceted musical sensibility rooted in his Bengali heritage.

+Education and relocation to Pakistan

-He also studied in Mirzapur Cadet College, Tangail, in the province of East Bengal.
+Alamgir studied at Mirzapur Cadet College, Tangail, Bangladesh.
 He briefly studied at Shaheen School in Dacca.
-In 1971 at the age of around 15, he moved to Karachi, West Pakistan to continue his studies at the University of Karachi before immigrating to the United States.
-He currently resides in Atlanta, Georgia, United States.
+In 1971, at the age of around 15, he moved to Karachi, West Pakistan, to continue his studies at the University of Karachi before immigrating to the United States.

-Career
+Early performances

-He settled in the PECHS area of Karachi and started singing in the evenings, around 1971, at a small café called 'Globe Hotel' on Tariq Road, Karachi.
-He was promised Rs.
-350 per month plus free dinner by the café owner.
-The café was famous for its intellectual gatherings and that is where his singing talent was spotted.
-Someone from the audience in the hotel liked his style of singing and playing the guitar.
-That person informed Alamgir about a show for youth on the Pakistan Television Corporation station called Ferozan, hosted by Khushbakht Aliya.
-He gave his audition, Khushbakht liked his singing and the guitar playing but she had already selected someone else.
-It just so happened that renowned Pakistani music composer Sohail Rana was also sitting in the same room who later asked someone to call Alamgir to his car outside the TV station.
-Sohail Rana said he liked Alamgir's guitar playing and asked if he would like to perform as a guitarist for his children's programme Hum Hi Hum.
-This is how Alamgir entered in the formal world of music.
+Alamgir settled in the PECHS area of Karachi and began performing in the evenings around 1971 at a small café called Globe Hotel on Tariq Road.
+The café owner promised him Rs.
+350 per month plus free dinner.
+Famous for its intellectual gatherings, the café was where his singing talent was first noticed.
+An audience member who admired his singing and guitar playing told Alamgir about a youth show on Pakistan Television called Ferozan, hosted by Khushbakht Aliya.
+He auditioned; Khushbakht liked his performance but had already chosen another contestant.
+Renowned composer Sohail Rana, who happened to be in the same room, later called Alamgir outside the TV station and offered him a job as a guitarist on his children’s program "Hum Hi Hum,".
+This was Alamgir’s entry into the professional music world.